hmrc/play-frontend-hmrc/README.md

 ### Compatible Scala and Play Framework versions

 This library is currently compatible with:
-* Scala 2.12 / 2.13
+* Play 2.8 - Scala 2.12 / 2.13
-* Play 2.8
+* Play 2.9 - Scala 2.13

 ### Understanding library changes between versions

 We summarise what's changed between versions, and importantly any actions that may be required when upgrading past a specific version within our [changelog](CHANGELOG.md).

 ### Integrating with play-frontend-hmrc

-1. Add the version of [play-frontend-hmrc](https://github.com/hmrc/play-frontend-hmrc/releases) specific to your Play version in your `project/AppDependencies.scala` file.
-For example,
+1. Add the library to the project dependencies:
-    ```sbt
+    ```scala
-    libraryDependencies += "uk.gov.hmrc" %% "play-frontend-hmrc" % "x.y.z-play-28"
+    libraryDependencies += "uk.gov.hmrc" %% "play-frontend-hmrc-play-xx" % "x.y.z"
     ```

+    Where play-xx is your version of Play (e.g. play-29).

+    Note, this has changed since 7.x.x, previously the play version was included in the artefact version, it is now included in the artefact name.

 2. Add a route for the hmrc-frontend static assets in `conf/app.routes`:
     ```scala